 My frame of reference for waterfalls was Niagara Falls so when I saw Victoria Falls for the first time I was shocked at the height and width.
 At 354 high, Victoria Falls is twice as high as Niagara Falls and is considered the world’s largest sheet of falling water.
 It looks like there was a large crack in the middle of the massive Zambezi River and the water just plummets into the crack.
 We were there during the rainy season which runs from November to April.
 This is when the water is at its highest so we were able to see the falls in all its thunderous majesty.
 The landscape surrounding the Zambezi River is lush and deep green contrasting beautifully with the blue of the river and the white of the falls.

 There is a very wide range of lodgings in the area; everything from the colonial luxury of the River Lodge and Victoria Falls Hotel to your standard hostels.
-Some of the restaurants have breathtaking views over the falls.
+Some of the restaurants have breathtaking views of the falls.
 And there are so many things to do; camping, nature and wildlife tours, helicopter rides over the falls, ecotourism.
 Adventure activities are also worth mentioning; zip-lining, horseback riding, bungee-jumping, snorkeling.

 DON’T LET GO OF THE RAFT!